DanWBR/dwsim/PlatformFiles/Common/readme.txt

 The full changelog, including code changes and their authors can be viewed at https://github.com/DanWBR/dwsim5/commits/windows

-Version 5.8 Preview 1
+Version 5.8

+- [NEW] Enhanced Spreadsheet Tool
+- [NEW] 2D Charts Tool
+- [NEW] Enhanced Script Editor (Cross-Platform UI)
 - [NEW] Dynamic Script Snippets
-- [NEW] Enhanced Script Editor (Cross-Platform UI)
 - [CHG] Redesigned Cross-Platform UI
 - [CHG] Redesigned Property Package editors
 - [FIX] Fixed some unit conversions for reaction basis